I’m interested in X, but it’s currently out of stock.

 We are always looking to develop our helmets more and bring a higher quality of cycling helmets to Australian families.

-If you have any further questions regarding your Kiddimoto helmet, we are available to answer them via the contact information listed on our contact page, or on the live chat service on our website.
+If you have any further questions regarding your Kiddimoto helmet, we are available to answer them via the contact information listed on our contact page.